 - Kikolini’s Fetching Friday – Posts on Marketing and Productivity

 - Those compiled from contributions made by other people.
-These can take the form of tips, experiences or advice on a given topic.
-Links pointing to contributor websites or social media pages acknowledge their input.
-Customer happiness stories is an example of roundup of contributor’s tips.
+These can take the form of tips, experiences, or advice, on a given topic.

 The advantage of finding expert authors to contribute is that they are likely to share your posts.
 You then benefit from their influence and readership.